Permit and records guide

 Who this page is for

-Best for buyers and owners who suspect the file is thinner than the current story and need to know which missing records make the estimate or sale much riskier.
+Best for buyers and owners who suspect the file is thinner than the current story and need to know which state-specific records page and missing document make the estimate or sale much riskier.

 • The seller or owner has partial paperwork, but no one has confirmed whether the important permit and inspection records are actually there.